phaserjs/phaser/README.md

 * The TilemapParser will now add more data when importing Image object types from Tiled.
 The extra data available is: image width, image height, and flags to see if the image is flipped either horizontally, vertically or diagonally (thanks @gotenxds #2564 #2554)
 * TilemapLayer.renderRegion has had an assignment to the obsolete `tileColor` property removed (thanks @cryptographer #2583)
 * Group.getFurthestFrom and Group.getClosestTo has a new optional argument: `callback`.
 This allows you to apply your own additional filtering to the distance checks, ultimately influencing the selected child (thanks @LoneStranger #2577)
+* Text.setText has a new optional argument `immediate` which will re-create the texture immediately upon call, rather than wait for the next render pass to do so (thanks @Scraft #2594)

 ### Bug Fixes